mssalvatore/recipes/recipes/sauerkraut.md

 1. Squeeze the cabbage, hard, with your hands for 5-10 minutes.
 Allow the cabbage to sit for another 10-15 minutes.
 Repeat as necessary until a sufficient amount of liquid has been extracted from the cabbage.
+1. Mix the sliced garlic in with the cabbage.
-1. Put the cabbage into a $\frac{1}{2}$ gallon mason jar.
+1. Put the cabbage and garlic mixture into a $\frac{1}{2}$ gallon mason jar.
    Use a wooden tamper to pack the cabbage tightly into the jar.
 1. Pour enough brine from the pot into the jar to cover all of the cabbage.
    Leave 1 inch of head space.
 1. Put the leaf that was saved in step 2 on top of the cabbage in the jar to